GDelevoye/SMSN/README.md

 # Usage

-Only two things are required:
+Only two files are required:

 * A .bam with your PacBio Sequel I or II subreads (where adapter sequences have been removed)
 * A .fasta reference of your genome of interest.

-The PacBio tools parse automatically the headers to use the right in-sillico models.
+~~The PacBio tools parse automatically the headers to use the right in-sillico models.~~

+**You need to indicate the in-sillico.
+See the dedicated section to known which one you should use**

  ```console
 (smsn) guillaume@A320MA:~$ smsn --help